This post may contain affiliate links. Read our full disclosure policy.

 One great way to find a group to join is to ask around with friends and co-workers.

 If you belong to a club, alumnae group, or neighborhood association, there may already be a group of it's members who get together on a regular basis to play bunco.

 Another way to find groups in your area is to visit the website meetup.com.
 This website is way for people with similar interests to get together.
-Other sites like cafemom, mamapedia, and
+Other sites like cafemom, mamapedia and Nextdoor are sources too.

 If you do find a bunco group in your area, chances are that you'll be put on the "list" to join the game if there is a open spot.
 Many groups have 12 people as "regular" players, and the a "substitute" list of players, who get a chance to play when one of the regulars can't make it.

 You'll find that each bunco group plays by it's own rules, there is no actual standard that everyone follows, except perhaps other than using three dice and having fun!

 I think the most important part of joining a group is to make sure you fit well with the other members.
 This is a group you'll spend a lot of time with...

 So you'll want the group to have members who are fun to be with, and who meet in a location that is convenient to you.

 Rather than joining a group that is already in progress, many people choose to form their own bunco group.